Anilchowdary69/Aws-Stock-Market-Pipeline/README.md

 ## What I Would Do Differently At Scale

-- Replace single-stock AAPL feed with multi-stock ingestion using multiple Kinesis shards
+- Replace single-stock AAPL feed with multi-stock ingestion using multiple Kinesis shards — one shard per stock symbol
-- Add Kinesis Data Firehose for automatic S3 batching instead of Lambda writing directly
+- Add Kinesis Data Firehose for automatic S3 batching instead of Lambda writing individual files
 - Move from DynamoDB to Redshift for complex analytical queries at scale
-- Add Dead Letter Queue (DLQ) for failed Lambda records
+- Add Dead Letter Queue for failed Lambda records so no data is lost on processing errors
-- Implement CloudWatch alarms for Lambda error rates and Kinesis throttling
-- Add Terraform to manage all infrastructure as code
+- Replace the simple 5% anomaly threshold with a machine learning model trained on historical S3 data using SageMaker
+- Use AWS Secrets Manager instead of hardcoded ARNs and table names in Lambda environment variables
+- Full Terraform deployment for repeatable infrastructure across dev, staging, and production environments

 ---